Beamish Museum: Museum site

 The approximately 350 acre current site, once belonging to the Eden and Shafto families, is a basin-shaped steep-sided valley with woodland areas, a river, some level ground and a south-facing aspect.

-Visitors enter the site through an entrance arch formed by a steam hammer, across a former opencast mining site and through a converted stable block (from Greencroft, near Lanchester, County Durham).
+Visitors enter the site through an entrance arch formed by a steam hammer from Darlington, across a former opencast mining site and through a converted stable block (from Greencroft, near Lanchester, County Durham).

 Visitors can navigate the site via assorted marked footpaths, including adjacent (or near to) the entire tramway oval.
 According to the museum, it takes 20 minutes to walk at a relaxed pace from the entrance to the town.
 The tramway oval serves as both an exhibit and as a free means of transport around the site for visitors, with stops at the entrance (south), Home Farm (west), Pockerley (east) and the Town (north).
 Visitors can also use the museum's buses as a free form of transport between various parts of the museum.
 Although visitors can also ride on the Town railway and Pockerley Waggonway, these do not form part of the site's transport system (as they start and finish from the same platforms).

 Governance

-Beamish was the first English museum to be financed and administered by a consortium of county councils (Cleveland, Durham, Northumberland and Tyne and Wear) The museum is now operated as a registered charity, but continues to receive support from local authorities - Durham County Council, Sunderland City Council, Gateshead Council, South Tyneside Council and North Tyneside Council.
+Beamish was the first English museum to be financed and administered by a consortium of county councils (Cleveland, Durham, Northumberland and Tyne and Wear) The museum is now operated as a registered charity, but continues to receive support from local authorities – Durham County Council, Sunderland City Council, Gateshead Council, South Tyneside Council and North Tyneside Council.
 The supporting Friends of Beamish organisation was established in 1968.
 Frank Atkinson retired as director in 1987.
 The museum has been 96% self-funding for some years (mainly from admission charges).